At least 36 dead on Maui as fires burn through Hawaii, county reports

-WAILUKU, Hawaii (NEXSTAR) — Several thousand Hawaii residents raced to escape homes on Maui as the Lahaina fire swept across the island, killing at least 36 people and burning parts of a centuries-old town.
+WAILUKU, Hawaii (NEXSTAR) — Thousands of Hawaii residents raced to escape homes on Maui as blazes swept across the island, destroying parts of a centuries-old town and killing at least 36 people in one of the deadliest U.S. wildfires in recent years.

-The fire took the island of Maui by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood.
-Flames roared throughout the night, forcing adults and children to dive into the ocean for safety.
+The fire took the island by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood in Lahaina Town, which dates to the 1700s and has long been a favorite destination for tourists.
+Crews battled blazes in several places on the island Wednesday, and the flames forced some adults and children to flee into the ocean.

-Maui county announced the updated death toll on its website late Wednesday, writing that no other details were currently available on the deaths.

-County officials said more than 270 structures, including an iconic 120-year-old building on Front Street, have been either damaged or destroyed; much of the destruction has been in the historic town of Lahaina.
+At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available on the deaths.
+Maui County officials add more than 270 structures, including an iconic 120-year-old building on Front Street in Lahaina Town, have been either damaged or destroyed.

 Video credit: Alan Dickar